course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Icon 3: Letter B
 Icon 4: Letter C](/media/2025_unifest_tactile_plan_icons_cons.svg)

-The following are marked for food and drinks:
+The following are included for food and drinks:

 - Wine / Whiskey
 - Food (German "essen")
 - Beer
 - Cocktails

-The Unifest offered a wide variety of food options from rented food trucks and stalls.
+The Unifest offered a wide variety of food options from rented food trucks and booths.
 Given their number and the length of their names, I didn't see how I could sensibly include them in the map.
 Therefore, they were grouped together under “essen”.

-However, the variety of food on offer is an interesting, sought after information.
+However, the variety of food on offer is an interesting piece of information.
-Visitors with sight can simply scan this information as they walk around during their visit.
+Visitors with sight can visually scan this information as they walk around during their visit.
-The exact listing and positioning was therefore moved to a textual site plan, which was published on the website, and a reference to it was later added to the tactile map.
+The exact listing and positioning was therefore included in a textual description of the site, which was published on the website, and a reference to it was later added to the tactile map.

 One could now use abstract symbols for these four elements.
-However, these would not follow any standard.
+However, these would not follow any established standard.
-Everyone looking at the map would have to go through the legend and memorize it in order to then go through the actual map.
+Everyone interacting with the map would have to go through the legend and memorize it in order to then go through the actual map.
-Instead, the design of these symbols follows the design of the Kaufland map.
+Instead, these symbols’ design borrows from the Kaufland map.
 You do have to learn a meaning, but this does not have to be assigned to arbitrary shapes, but rather to a more abstract concept, such as a number.
 In the map itself, you then only have to recognize the number.

 Instead of numbers, I used the first letter of the (German) name, as these are all different.
 However, I had space problems with my initial design.

-I wanted to avoid Braille, as the map was also intended for visitors who can work with high contrast and few details in the display.
+I wanted to avoid Braille, as the map was also intended for visitors who can work with high contrast and low detailed visual elements.
-Instead, I used a rectangle with a letter in print in the middle.
+Instead of Braille, I used a rectangle with a letter in print in the middle.
 This letter then became the tactile icon, so to speak.
-With the same angular outer shape as a border, “Food and Beverages” should also be easy to explore and distinguish as a separate category in contrast other ones on the map.
+Sharing the same angular outer shape as a border, all the “Food and Beverages” POIs should be easy to explore and distinguish from other categories on the map.

 Testing these tactile symbols in isolation worked quite well, but if the person has no difficulty with Braille, it doesn't take long before you get asked why you didn't just put the letters in Braille there.
 So now we have created a wonderful conflict of interest.
-I didn't have a clear basis for weighing up the decision, but one was an abstract (albeit understandable) argument, while the other was a concrete request that had been voiced several times.
+I didn't have a clear basis for weighing up the decision, but one was an abstract argument, while the other was a concrete request that had been voiced several times.

 The print letter was reduced in size, but with thicker lines to maintain visual legibility.
-This virtually eliminates the possibility of tactilely feeling the print letter.
+This diminished the possibility of tactilely feeling the print letter.
 In return, the print letter now also fits into the box alongside the Braille letter without making it too large.
-This is a somewhat pragmatic compromise.
+This is an acceptable compromise.
-But I am a little unhappy that I did not combine “visually high contrast,” “tactile Braille,” and “tactile no Braille” as perception modalities into one presentation.
+Nevertheless, I’m somewhat dissatisfied that I didn’t present “visually high contrast,” “tactile Braille,” and “tactile no Braille” together as unified perception modalities.

 ### Stages